 BRIGITTE HUBER-JORDI has worked as a pharmacist and is married with grown up children.
 From personal experience she became interested in the Buddha’s teachings about living with suffering.
 Since 2003 she has studied the early Buddhist texts and practised under the guidance of various Theravada and Secular Dharma teachers.
 In 2009 she finished her degree in teaching MBSR (Mindfulness Based Stress Reduction) courses and then taught classes in public and in clinical settings.
-She actively participates in the Swiss MBSR Association and has served on its board for some years.
+She has participated in the Swiss MBSR Association and served on its board for some years.
 In her free time she loves to explore and photograph nature and human life in all parts of the world, where she and her husband travel.

 GERIT STÖCKLMAIR is a microbiologist and psychotherapist, originally from Austria.
 Curiosity about the inner and outer world has put her on many journeys, and she has lived in England, Scotland and South Korea, before settling in Denmark, where she now lives.
 She has been practising meditation since 1994 and has been on extended retreats since 1998, mainly Vipassana, but also within the Zen and Triratna tradition.
 She graduated from the Committed Dharma Practitioners Program in 2010 and has an interest in personal development through body-mind-soul integration, which means you might also find her dancing on various occasions.
-Currently Gerit is a Teacher Trainee at Bodhi College.
+Gerit has recently completed her Teacher Training with Bodhi College.

 RICHARD FERNYHOUGH has been a follower of the dharma since 2002, initially in the Tibetan tradition, and more recently following the path of Vipassana.
 He has been on Buddhist pilgrimages with Shantum Seth and Stephen Batchelor, both in India and in Sri Lanka, and has attended many retreats including with Jack Kornfield at Spirit Rock in California.
 Until January 2021 Richard had been a practising lawyer for over 50 years acting as advocate and, latterly, as arbitrator mainly in international commercial disputes.
 He is married and has three grown up children and lives in Wimbledon in the UK.